A Hashimoto- & PCOS-aware plan for a busy working mom. Gentle on your thyroid, realistic for your week, updated around you every 2 weeks.

 👋 Why I build plans like this

 So I learned to do it properly — to build a plan where every meal, supplement and training day respects the medical reality, not just a calorie target.
-That's exactly what I've done here for your Hashimoto's and PCOS: a plan that protects your thyroid and energy first, and lets the weight come off steadily as a side effect.

 You won't get a man's crash-cut with your name pasted on top.
 You'll get a plan that understands why you're tired, why the scale won't move, and why "just eat less and run more" has failed you before.
 And every two weeks, I rebuild it around how your real life actually went.

-🎓 BS & MS Sports Studies · UNEFS Bucharest 🪪 EHF Pro Licence Coach 🤾 17 yrs pro handball · 2× EHF European Cup 🇷🇴 National-team coach · Romanian Handball Federation
+🎓BS & MS Sports Studies · UNEFS Bucharest🪪EHF Pro Licence Coach🤾 17 yrs pro handball · 2× EHF European Cup🇷🇴 National-team coach · Romanian Handball Federation

 1,600